 Far Far West Beginner Guide: Surviving The Frontier

-Learning to survive this cursed desert requires more than just a quick trigger finger and a shiny robot hat.
+Learning to survive this cursed desert requires a lot more than just a quick trigger finger and a shiny robot hat.

 First-person gameplay in Far Far West showing a player wielding a mechanical weapon toward a glowing green neon Saloon amidst floating orbs and a supernatural sandstorm.

-The first thing you need to understand is that this is not a pure roguelike.
-You are not losing all your progression when you die.
-The structure is much closer to a game like Deep Rock Galactic.
+The initial hours of your bounty hunting career are going to be incredibly disorienting.
+You are dropped into a haunted wasteland, handed a rusty six-shooter, and told to go collect bounties from the undead.
+The game refuses to hold your hand, leaving you completely starved for cash and confused about the progression loop.
+The very first thing you need to understand is that this is not a pure roguelike experience.
+You do not lose all your progression when you die.
+The structure is much closer to a cooperative extraction shooter.
 You pick a mission in town, drop into the map, complete random objectives, shoot a boss, and extract.
 Your character and weapon experience persist whether you survive the run or get dismantled by a reanimated skeleton.
 Understanding that core loop takes the pressure off, but it does not make the actual gameplay any easier.
 Here is my advice for surviving the frontier and keeping your wallet full.

 Mastering Mechanical Movement

 Your survivability in this game is entirely dependent on your mobility.
-If you stand still to shoot, you are going to die.
-The dodge mechanics are simple on paper but highly exploitable in practice.
+If you stand still to shoot your gun, you are going to die.
+The dodge mechanics look simple on paper but become highly exploitable once you understand the physics engine.

 The Art of Bunnyhopping

-You have a dash tied to your shift key and a standard jump on your spacebar.
-Using them in isolation is fine, but combining them changes everything.
+You have a dash tied to your shift key and a standard jump mapped to your spacebar.
+Using them in isolation is fine for basic traversal, but combining them changes everything.
 If you dash and immediately jump, you gain a massive amount of horizontal momentum.

-To maximize your speed, you need to chain these movements.
+To maximize your speed, you need to chain these movements together.
 Dash, jump, and the exact second your mechanical boots touch the dirt, dash and jump again.
-This is classic bunnyhopping, and it completely trivializes the pathing of slower melee enemies.
-Once you start picking up movement speed Jokers during a run, you can literally run circles around bosses like the Necromancer, dodging almost all incoming damage just by strafing in the air.
+This is classic bunnyhopping.
+It completely trivializes the pathing of slower melee enemies.
+Once you start picking up movement speed Jokers during a run, you can literally run circles around major threats like the Necromancer.
+You can dodge almost all incoming damage just by strafing rapidly through the air.

 The Roach Triple Jump

-Early in the game, you get access to a robotic horse named Roach.
-Riding is great for covering flat ground, but Roach is actually your best vertical traversal tool before you unlock the late game flying mechanics.
+Early in the game, you unlock a robotic horse named Roach.
+Riding is great for covering flat ground, but Roach is actually your best vertical traversal tool before you gain access to the late game flying mechanics.

 When you dismount Roach, the game pops your character slightly into the air.
-The physics engine registers this as your starting point, meaning you still have your standard jump and dash available while airborne.
+The physics engine registers this tiny hop as your starting point, meaning you still have your standard jump and dash available while you are airborne.
 You can essentially dismount, jump, and dash upward to secure a massive triple jump.
-I use this constantly to scale cliffs and bypass entirely blocked off sections of the map without having to search for a ramp.
+I use this trick constantly to scale sheer cliffs and bypass entirely blocked off sections of the map without having to search for a ramp.

 Maximizing Experience and Fragments

 You need to actively manage how you unlock your gear.
-The game will not do it for you, and ignoring the menus will leave you severely underpowered for higher difficulties.
+The game will not automate the process for you, and ignoring your menus will leave you severely underpowered for the higher difficulties.

 Weapon Targeting